onflow/FlowCreditMarket/TestingCompletionSummary.md

 4. Consider adding more edge case tests for multi-token scenarios

 ## Summary
-The FlowALP contract has been successfully updated to remove FlowVault and is now ready for integration with FlowVaults's infrastructure.
+The FlowCreditMarket contract has been successfully updated to remove FlowVault and is now ready for integration with FlowVaults's infrastructure.
 The test suite has been restructured to use mock vaults for testing while keeping the contract itself token-agnostic.